mattermost/docs/source/administration/devops-command-center.rst

 To access Mattermost Incident Management:

 * From the Main Menu, select **Playbooks & Incidents** to configure playbooks and review incidents of which you are a member.
 System administrators have unrestricted access.
-* From the channel header, click the **Incidents** icon to open the RHS and create a new incident or collaborate on active incidents of which you are a member.
+* From the channel header, select the **Incidents** icon to open the right-hand sidebar.
+From there, create a new incident or collaborate on active incidents of which you are a member.

 Playbooks and Incidents
 -----------------------